2017 (Columbus): Stuver has served as the backup goalkeeper during the first five matches of the season.

 Stuver was selected fourth overall by Columbus in the 2013 MLS Waiver Draft.

 Stuver is the son of Ron and LeAnne Stuver.
-He has an older brother, Ryan, girlfriend, Ashley, and a puppy named Nella.
-In his free time, Stuver enjoys playing basketball, tennis, Xbox and watching Netflix.
+He has an older brother, Ryan, and is married to his wife, Ashley.
+The couple has a dog named Nella.
 His favorite food is steak.
-Stuver enjoys action, adventure and comedy movies and he is a big fan of the “Harry Potter” series.
+Stuver enjoys action, adventure and comedy movies and he is a big fan of the “Harry Potter” series as well as Netflix.
 His favorite music is hip-hop, pop and house music, but he has a little bit of everything on his iPod except for country.
-Stuver’s favorite musical artists include Justin Timberlake, Andy Grammer, B.o.B and David Guetta.
-His favorite place he’s traveled to is London, but Amsterdam is a close second.
-He’s always wanted to travel to Australia and see a kangaroo.
-His role model growing up was former Columbus and United States National Team player, and current Tottenham Hotspur goalkeeper, Brad Friedel.
+His favorite place he’s traveled to is Bali, which he visited for his honeymoon.
+His role model growing up was former Columbus and United States National Team player, and current United States Under-19 National Team head coach Brad Friedel.
 His favorite non-MLS soccer team is Friedel’s former club, Blackburn Rovers, and he also supports the Cleveland Cavaliers.
-Stuver’s favorite soccer player is currently FC Bayern Munich goalkeeper Manuel Neuer.
-His most memorable soccer memory is winning the Horizon League Championship and advancing to the NCAA tournament during his senior year at Cleveland State University.
+Stuver’s favorite soccer player is currently Manchester United goalkeeper David de Gea.